xcomponent/xcomponent/Examples/xcomponent.authentication/documentation/README.md

 ## Authentication Console Application
-The console application sends 2 events.
-The first one to test login failure and the second one to test login success.
+The console application sends 2 events: the first one to test login failure and the second one to test login success.

 ```cs
 					 using(var myauthenticationserviceApi = new ApiWrapper<authenticationserviceApi>())